web3-storage/docs/docs/how-tos/query.md

 When you [store a file][howto-store] with Web3.Storage, you receive a [content identifier (CID)][ipfs-docs-cid] that you can use to [retrieve the file][howto-retrieve].
 However, this CID can also be used to query the service for more details about _how_ the data is stored on the [decentralized storage networks][concepts-decentralized-storage] that Web3.Storage uses under the hood.

 This guide will show you how to use Web3.Storage's [JavaScript client library][reference-js-client] to get information about content stored on the network.
 To follow along, you'll need the API token from your Web3.Storage account.
 If you already have an account and a token, read on.
-If not, have a look at the [quickstart guide][quickstart] to get up and running in just a few minutes.
+If not, have a look at the [quickstart guide][quickstart] to get up and running in just a few minutes for free.

 ## Installing the client